icgowtham/py_mtls/README.md

-# Py mTSL
+# Py mTLS
 * Python based server and client application for exchanging data using mTLS (mutual TLS).

 ### Introduction
 * `py_mtls` is a Python based server and client application for exchanging data using mTLS (mutual TLS).
-It contains a webserver application and client and a TCP server and client.
+It contains a webserver application and client along with TCP (TLS) server and client.

 ### Sample usage: